picturae/OpenSeadragonFiltering/README.md

 ### Disclaimer:

+Maintained by RationAI.

-This software was developed at the National Institute of Standards and Technology by employees of the Federal Government in the course of their official duties.
+This software was originally developed at the National Institute of Standards and Technology by employees of the Federal Government in the course of their official duties.
 Pursuant to title 17 Section 105 of the United States Code this software is not subject to copyright protection and is